-Volunteers at The Greater Boston Food Bank play a critical role in helping to end hunger in Eastern Massachusetts.
-Each year, more than 26,000 volunteers help us sort, pack, label, and distribute food to more than 500,000 people in need.
+Volunteers at The Greater Boston Food Bank play a critical role in helping to end hunger.
+Each year, more than 24,000 volunteers help us sort, pack, label, and distribute food to hungry families across Eastern Massachusetts.
 Not only do they help us distribute food, but their contributions also save us over a million dollars in labor costs.

 Groups who volunteer receive an educational, team-building experience while sorting and packing food for those in need.